 When a student transfers or leaves school

-Students changing school take their Ministry assistive technology with them.
-Students leaving school need to contact their local Ministry of Education office.
+Students changing school usually take their Ministry assistive technology with them.
+Students leaving school need to contact their local Ministry of Education office for advice.

 - A copy of the original assistive technology application.

 - A meeting involving people from both the student's former school and new school.

 - A video or multimedia presentation showing the student or their team, explaining why the assistive technology is needed for learning and how it's currently being used

 - An e-portfolio with specific examples of the student's use of the technology's use its purpose.

 Permission from the student’s family and whānau is required before sharing information.

 As part of the process, schools also need to complete a transfer form to officially transfer the technology.